By Jessica Ferguson, a dietician, practicing in Randburg, with an interest in paediatrics and nutrition-related medical conditions.

-January: the month synonymous with new school uniforms, restocking school stationary, and recommencing the dreaded school lunches.
-Well, it’s a new year, which is a good time to make some new, exciting, and healthy changes to your child’s lunch (and why not try out some of these ideas for your work lunches?).
+The start of the new term: synonymous with new seasons school uniforms, restocking school stationary, and recommencing the dreaded school lunches.
+Well, it’s a new start, which is a good time to make some new, exciting, and healthy school lunches (and why not try out some of these ideas for your work lunches too?)

 Here are some tips that will help you to pack a lunch that is nutritious, tasty, interesting, and safe:

 Include a starchy food

 Starchy foods are a good source of energy, and some of them provide good amounts of dietary fibre.
 While there is nothing wrong with the good old sandwich, here are some other examples of starchy foods, and some ideas of how you can include them in your child’s lunch box (try out the whole wheat versions):

 - Rice cakes, Provitas, Oat cakes – Try them topped with avocado, hummus, or any normal sandwich topping

 - Bread – Why not try toasting the bread at home, cutting into strips, and providing an avocado dip?